gkjohnson/unity-rendering-investigation/README.md

 - Mark triangles as "visible" in a buffer with a compute shader pass
 - Write the triangle ids needed to an append buffer in a compute shader pass

-More memory is required for the extra textures and buffers
+More memory is required for the extra textures and buffers.

 This limits the amount of triangles that have to be drawn to the primary buffer every frame to a minimal and possibly consistent count.

+Moving a mesh requires updating a buffer with the model attributes.

 # Other Concepts
 ## Single ComputeBuffer for All Meshes